Dopetwist/PS4_Controller/README.md

 ## Future Plans

-Subsequently, i will refine it to have other amazing features and functionalities using more advanced languages and frameworks.
+Subsequently, it'll be modified to have other amazing features and functionalities using more advanced languages and frameworks.

 Expect more from this project.
 Cheers!!!